 Getting into an accident with an excluded driver can hurt law abiding Texans just trying to do the right thing.
 You may have full coverage.
 Meaning if you cause a crash your insurance company will help you make the repairs, but you’ll have to pay the deductible and face higher insurance rates going forward.
-Find out more about excluded drivers through this story about how a son’s crash got complicated fast.

 A driver in Texas is required to purchase a coverage plan that covers at least